jasoncausey/tag_encode/README.md

 Encoding, not Hashing
 ---------------------

-This is an -encoding- scheme, not a -hashing- scheme.
+This is an *encoding* scheme, not a *hashing* scheme.
 The process produces a 1:1 conversion from integer values to "tags", and vice-versa.
 Because the tags are produced using an alphabet larger than the base-10 digits, tags will always consist of the same or fewer characters than their corresponding integers.
 For example, the value `2147483646` encodes to `ba9n82dq`.